Aeroluna/LunaCoopMod/README.md

 The unit previously used the Primal Lurker skin, now it uses a proper Impaler skin.

+- Changed the damage from using Consume on a psionic unit from 2x weapon damage to 1x weapon damage.
+- Added a cleave to Dehaka's Claws weapon.
+- Added splash damage to Dehaka's Mammoth Beam weapon.
+- Increased the damage of Dehaka's Mammoth Beam by 50%.

+Should reduce Dehaka's reliance on psionic units for clearing waves.
+Dehaka gains a frontal cone cleave to his Claws and splash damage to his Mammoth Beam to compensate.
+Also increased the damage of the Mammoth Beam so it feels more desireable to get.

 ## Zeratul

 - Changed to Ihan-rii skin set.